 You see?
-Not only children can augment their thinking while doing some task!
+Not only children can augment their thinking while doing some tasks!

-Last but not least, every time when you say something out loud, you engage your emotions.
-One of the most powerful ingredients to boost your memory.
+Last but not least, whenever you say something out loud, you engage your emotions.
+One of the most potent ingredients to boost your memory.

 Research is great.
-But experiencing something the first hand is even better.
+But experiencing something first hand is even better.

-Choose some word you'd like to memorize and shout it out angrily or with joy and afterwards start laughing like a mad man.
+Choose some words you'd like to memorize and shout it out angrily or with joy and afterward start laughing like a madman.
 I'll be amazed if you can't recall it a few days later.

 Here's a good example.
 I'm sure you remember this scene if you have seen the movie.